Benchmarking Unlearning for Vision Transformers: Appendix

-This section presents detailed ToW and ToW-MIA performance results for all evaluated architectures on the CIFAR-10 and CIFAR-100 datasets.
-These results for ViT-Small, Swin-Tiny (Table \ref{tab:all_unlearn_metrics}), and ResNets (Table \ref{tab:cnn_unlearn_metrics}) are used to generate Figures \ref{fig:cifar100_comparison} and \ref{fig:cifar10_unlearning_comparison}.
+This section presents detailed ToW and ToW-MIA performance results for all evaluated architectures on the CIFAR-10, CIFAR-100, and SVHN datasets.
+We first present results for CIFAR-10 and CIFAR-100 datasets, for ViT-Small, Swin-Tiny (Table \ref{tab:all_unlearn_metrics}), and ResNets (Table \ref{tab:cnn_unlearn_metrics}), which are used to generate Figures \ref{fig:cifar100_comparison} and \ref{fig:cifar10_unlearning_comparison}.